RootstockCollective/collective-rewards-sc/docs/src/src/gauge/Gauge.sol/contract.Gauge.md

 ### builderRewards

-amount of rewardToken earned for a builder
+amount of unclaimed token reward earned for the builder

 ```solidity
 uint256 public builderRewards;